College of Court Reporting Inc Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At College of Court Reporting, approximately 53% of students took out student loans averaging $9,695 a year.
 That adds up to $38,780 over four years for those students.

 The student loan default rate at College of Court Reporting is 6.2%.
 Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

-How Much Money Do College of Court Reporting Graduates Make?students who graduate with a bachelor's degree from College of Court Reporting make about $31,100 a year during their first few years of employment after graduation.
-This is about 22% less that the average pay for college graduates overall.
-However, graduates with your major may make more.
+How Much Money Do College of Court Reporting Graduates Make?bachelor's degree recipients from College of Court Reporting make around $31,100 per year during the early years of their employment.
+Unfortunately, this is 22% less that the average college graduate's salary of $39,802 per year.
+However, graduates in your major field may make more.

 Location of College of Court Reporting Inc